abuseofnotation/abuseofnotation.github.io/dont-fear.md

-Do Not Fear
+Don't Fear
 ====

 NOTE: I dedicate this to all engineers (they know who they are).

-...FOR ME, THE TRUE STRIVING FOR SELF-IMPROVEMENT DOES NOT COME FROM AN AMBITION TO BE BETTER, BUT FROM THE REALIZATION OF HOW PITIFUL WE ACTUALLY ARE.
+>...FOR ME, THE TRUE STRIVING FOR SELF-IMPROVEMENT DOES NOT COME FROM AN AMBITION TO BE BETTER, BUT FROM THE REALIZATION OF HOW PITIFUL WE ACTUALLY ARE.
 Dimitar S. Bonchev

 Sometimes it's a bit shitty when you see something strange and puzzling, so puzzling that it doesn't give you peace.
 Nowadays, fortunately, everything can be explained scientifically - you can find the answer to the riddle in minutes, and then continue doing what you normally do, feeling a bit smarter and more confident in yourself and the world around you.
 But while satisfying your curiosity, take a piece of advice from me - don't delve too deep.